 The mastermind behind the Zuiderzee works was Cornelis Lely (1854-1929).
 During his terms as Minister of Transport and Water Management, he developed plans to enclose the Zuiderzee – a huge bay of the North Sea covering about 5,000 km2 - and create large polders in the area.
 He strongly advocated his own ideas, but it needed severe floods along the Zuiderzee shores in 1916 before his plans were finally approved.

 The implementation of Lely’s project started in 1927 with the closure of the Zuiderzee by building a 32 km long dike between the provinces of North Holland and Friesland, resulting in a giant lake: the IJsselmeer.
-The construction of the Afsluitdijk was finished in 1932 (see image below).
+The construction of the Afsluitdijk was finished in 1932 (see image above).

 The next image shows an updated plan.
 The Wieringer Polder is called NW Polder in that, the Hoornsche Polder is enlarged and now called ZW (South West) Polder, and plans for a NO and SO (North resp.
 South East) Polder have appeared.
 The area of the Noordoostpolder was first reclaimed; the drainage was finished in 1940.
 Works on the ZW polder started the year after by building a 2 km long dike north of the small island of Marken, but the works had to be interrupted under the German occupation in World War II.